Iaguilaror/oriGen-wgs001-scripts/viral-detection/README.md

 ````
 For multiple CRAM files:

-results/unmap_counts.tsv  # Table file with viral hits for all samples
+finds/unmap_counts.tsv  # Table file with viral hits for all samples
-results/dna_virus_analysis.ipynb => # Run this jupyter notebook to generate post-analysis plots and tables
+dna_virus_analysis.ipynb => # Run this jupyter notebook to generate post-analysis plots and tables

 ````